-Conditions of Licence to Lay Private Moorings on Private Land
+Conditions of Licence to Lay Moorings on Land Controlled by Chichester Harbour Conservancy

-LICENCE TO LAY PRIVATE MOORINGS ON PRIVATE LAND
+LICENCE TO LAY MOORINGS ON LAND CONTROLLED BY THE CHICHESTER HARBOUR CONSERVANCY

-CHICHESTER HARBOUR CONSERVANCY ACT 1971 SECTION 49(4)
+CHICHESTER HARBOUR CONSERVANCY ACT 1971 - SECTION 49(4)

-CONDITIONS OF LICENCE
+CONDITIONS OF SITE LICENCE

-- 1. Nothing in this licence shall entitle a person to place, lay down, maintain, use and have any mooring on land not owned or leased by him or by the Conservancy or in which he has not appropriate interest. - 2.
-The Licensee shall be entitled to lay down and retain the approved number of mooring(s) of the specified Class and Category, on the site indicated on a plan available for inspection at the Harbour Office, Itchenor. - 3.
-The Licensee shall pay the Site Licence fee by the 14 March of the preceding financial year. - 4.
-This licence is valid from the 1 April or the date of receipt in the Harbour Office of the licence fee whichever is later and shall expire on the 31 March following. - 5.
-The Licensee shall ensure at all times that the full mooring number which includes class and category is clearly displayed on the mooring buoy in letters of not less than 5cms high.
+1. Subject to payment in advance of the site charge(s) prescribed in the Conservancy's current scale of charges the Licensee shall be entitled to lay down and retain the approved number of mooring(s) of the specified Class and Category, on the site indicated on a plan available for inspection at the Harbour Office, Itchenor.

+2. The Licensee shall pay the Site Licence fee by the 14 March of the preceding financial year.

+3. This licence is valid from the 1 April or the date of receipt in the Harbour Office of the licence fee whichever is later and shall expire on the 31 March following.

+4. Mooring licenses are personal to the Licensee.
+Should the Licensee wish to transfer the site licence, they are to inform the Conservancy.
+All transfers are subject to Conservancy approval.
+The Conservancy reserve the right not to grant the transfer.

+5. As per the Conservancy Management Plan it is policy to clawback deep water mooring sites in key positions when they are surrendered by the Licensee.

+6. The Licensee shall ensure at all times that the full mooring number, which includes class and category, is clearly displayed on the mooring buoy in letters of not less than 5cms high.
 Any mooring not displaying this number will be deemed to be unlicensed and will be removed.

-(Condition No. 15 refers). - 6.
-Mooring licences are personal to the Licensee.
-Should the Licensee wish to transfer the site licence, they are to inform the Conservancy.
-All transfers are subject to Conservancy approval. - 7.
-The Licensee shall furnish the Harbour Master with a list of the name(s) and address(es) of the owner(s) with the name(s) and detail(s) of their vessel(s) using the mooring(s). - 8.
-The measurement of the length of any vessel using a mooring is to include all protruding fittings, e.g.
+7. The Licensee shall furnish the Harbour Master with a list of the owner(s) and address(es) of the owner(s) with the name(s) and details(s) of their vessel(s) using the mooring(s).

-bowsprits, bow-rollers, pulpits, davits, bathing platforms or raised outboard engines and must be within the length limit of the mooring.
+8. The measurement of the length of any vessel using a mooring is to include all protruding fittings, e.g. bowsprits, bow-rollers, pulpits, davits, bathing platforms or raised outboard engines and must be within the length limit of the mooring.